 - Encouragingly, our data also shows that among people who contract COVID-19, those who exercise regularly significantly reduce their risk of severe COVID-19 illness, hospital admission and death.

-Either way, while the vaccine rollout programme is underway, we are fully aware that it will take some time before a significant part of the population is vaccinated.
+While we are thrilled that phase two of the vaccine rollout programme is well underway, we are fully aware that it will take some time before a significant part of the population is vaccinated.
 We, therefore, urge you to be mindful; the data does not lie - everyone's actions matter.
 We have to act responsibly, together, at all lockdown levels.
 Thank you for every effort you've made thus far to make our country safer for all.